-- 1. A project animal must be in the possession of the member at least eight (8) weeks prior to exhibiting.
+- A project animal must be in the possession of the member at least eight (8) weeks prior to 1. exhibiting.
 An exception would be kids born to a project animal. - 2.
-3/4 of all care, fitting and training shall be done by the member. - 3.
-All show preparations at the fair shall be done by members (not by adults). - 4.
-A member must enter showmanship to receive premiums for confirmation classes. - 5.
-A member may receive only one premium per class. - 6.
-Any member may not show more than seven animals. - 7.
-A member enrolling in the goat project for the first time may not have more than two (2) project animals. - 8.
-Novice members (under eight years old) may show only on a non-competitive basis and may receive no premiums. - A member who has participated in "novice showmanship" for two or more years must go to "junior showmanship" (skip first year showmanship). - 10.
-First year showmanship class members are not eligible for super showmanship competition. - 11.
-Club herd shall consist of four animals owned by at least two different members. - 12.
-All market wethers, dairy types and pygmy goats must be dehorned. - 13.
-No bucks may be used as a project animal. - 14.
-All animals entered in any milking doe class must be fully milked out within fourteen hours of the goat show.
-Each animal must be verified as milked out by the Goat Coordinator.
-Any exceptions must be approved by the Goat Coordinator prior to milk-out. - 15.
+A member must enter showmanship to receive premiums for confirmation classes. - A member may receive only one premium per class.
+3. - 4.
+Any member may not show more than seven animals. - 5.
+A member enrolling in the goat project for the first time may not have more than two (2) project animals. - Novice members (under 7 years old) may show only on a non-competitive basis and may receive 6. no premiums. - 7.
+Club herd shall consist of four animals owned by at least two different members. - 8.
+All wethers, dairy types, and pygmy goats must be dehorned. - 9.
+No bucks may be used as a project animal. - 10.
+All animals entered in any milking doe class must be fully milked out within 14 hours of the goat show.
+Each animal must be verified as milked out by the Goat Superintendent.
+Any exceptions must be approved by the Goat Superintendent prior to milk-out. - 15.
 Any meat/dairy cross must be shown in meat breed classes and not in dairy breed classes.